 Notice that there are some censuses for which the methods of Dean and Hill never minimize the euclidian distance.
 For example, this is the case in 1960, a period when the method of Hill has been used!
-Obviously, there always exists an $\bar{\alpha}$ for which all the methods minimizes the distance.
-Indeed, if $\bar{\alpha}$ tends to 1, only one winning coalition arises (the great coalition N), for which every State is pivotal.
+Obviously, there always exists an $\bar{\alpha}$ for which all the methods minimize the distance simultaneously.
+Indeed, if $\bar{\alpha}$ tends to 1, only one winning coalition arises (the grand coalition N), for which every State is swing.
 Then the power of the States does not depend on the apportionment.